 Fin 515 Economic Analysis (3)

-Provides economic foundations for business management and fosters the development of sound economic reasoning.
-Relevant principles of macroeconomic and microeconomic theory will be related to specific business applications.
-A group project, involving a written and oral presentation is required.
+Provides economic foundations for business management and fosters the development of sound managerial decision making using the tools of spreadsheet modeling, economic data analysis and relevant principles of macroeconomic and microeconomic theory.
+Theoretical and practical application of economic principles will be applied in written and quantitative coursework.
 Prerequisite: One course in economics.

 Fin 525 Financial Management (3)

 Develop various numerical models for bond and equity evaluation.
 Analyze the behaviors of bond and equity prices with respect to varying risks.
 Introduce numerical methods (NPV, IRR, payback period and etc.) for financial planning and project evaluation.
 Brief introduction to theory and intuition behind different numerical models (CAPM, q-factor, four and five factor models) for investment performance evaluation, required rate of return development, with applications to portfolio management.
 Prerequisites: Acc 512 or Acc 518 and Itm 513; Co-requisite: Fin 515.

 This course provides an introduction to pricing and uses of futures and options contracts.
 Throughout the course, primary attention is given to the pricing of derivatives contracts, understanding the role of expectations, and arbitrage arguments as well as to analyzing risk exposures and exploring the hedging and speculative potential of derivatives markets.
 Emphasis will be placed on the applications of the material.
 Prerequisites: Fin525, or the equivalent.

 Fin 601 Corporate Financial Management (3)